melissa-nunez/melissa-nunez.github.io/_posts/2019-02-13-valentine.md

 ## Conclusion

-Overall, if you prefer slower songs like I do, then then most heart-breaking song for you would be Bleeding Love while the more romantic one would be You're Beautiful.
+Overall, if you prefer slower songs like I do, then the most heart-breaking song for you would be Bleeding Love while the more romantic one would be You're Beautiful.
 I definitely enjoyed having bleeding love on repeat for Valentine's Day.

 Spotify's API is a great resource and there are many ways in which it can be used.
 I will link a few other projects (from which I was inspired) that have used the API.
 It is also a great way to familiarize yourself with sentiment analysis.